- Honors Humanities Seminar

 This course emphasizes themes of modern physics and will be organized around the concepts of symmetry and physical laws.
 For example, how do symmetries observed in nature lead to fundamental laws of conservation of energy and momentum?
 Examples from areas of modern physics such as cosmology and astrophysics are used to bring these topics to life.
 We consider questions such as: "What happens if one travels alongside a beam of light?" (which leads us into special relativity); "Why is the night sky so dark?" (the Big Bang); "What is matter?"; "What is mass?"; "What are forces?"
 The course is a mix of lecture, discussions, and lab/demonstrations.
 Open to First Year, non-Science Glynn scholars.

 The capstone requirement for Arts and Letters students in the Glynn Family Honors Program is a substantive, two-semester thesis to be completed in April.
 This project is accorded three credits in the fall for the completion of a rough draft and three credits in the spring for the polished finished project for Arts and Letters majors.
 Science majors receive two credits per semester.
+This course may be taken through the academic department sponsoring your thesis or through the Glynn program.

 The Senior Honors Research Colloqium is a one-credit course during the fall semester that helps seniors develop their honors thesis.
 Each week, students present their most up-to-date research findings and receive constructive feedback from their peers and the directors of the Glynn Family Honors Program, who facilitate the colloquium.